 As an extracurricular activity, she was part of a team building a Hydrogen-Fuelled vehicle to compete in the Shell Eco-Marathon (SEM).
 SEM is a competition where students from all over Europe design and build vehicles with the aim of being fuel/energy efficient.
 In the team she was the Head of Body-work as well as the Safety Officer.
 This two-year opportunity allowed Elisabetta to expand her knowledge and experience on Fuel Cell piping and electronics

-Elisabetta's PhD proposes the (1) characterisation and (2) optimisation of Solid Oxide Fuel Cells for usage in aerospace electric propulsion applications.
-Characterisation of the cells will focus on cycle efficiency of different fuels (Ammonia, hydrocarbons, H2) and the internal chemistry/catalysers used.
-Optimisation will be on structural weight reduction, power transfer efficiency, and thermal management of waste heat using AM.
+The project proposes the (1) characterisation and (2) optimisation of SOFCs for usage in aerospace electric propulsion applications.
+Characterisation of the cells will focus on cycle efficiency of different fuels (Ammonia, hydrocarbons, H2), the internal chemistry/catalysers used and their behaviour under certain operating conditions.
+Optimisation will be on structural integrity of electrolytes and fuel cell weight reduction, power transfer efficiency, and possible thermal management of waste heat.

 Joining the AAPS CDT gives you the opportunity to explore different point of views in the context of alternative propulsion systems.
 The CDT is also a great way to begin a new learning journey with the help of the knowledge and support of a team of like-minded experts from different backgrounds.